25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 2. `let`:

-   - Is similar to `var` in most ways, but its scope is limited to the block statement.
+   - Is similar to `var` in most ways, but its scope is limited to the block statement
    - **Block scope**

 3. `const`: